*´¨`*•.¸¸.•*´¨`*•.¸¸.•by your best friend erin griffith•*´¨`*•.¸¸.•*´¨`*•.¸¸.•

 Important Business Matters

-Latest thing the startups are into: Tips. 🙄
+Latest thing the capitalists are into: Sometimes they lose their ass…

 lol nothing matters